docpad-archive/documentation/community/plugins.html.md

 - [partials](/plugin/partials/) - Adds the ability to create re-usable partials for your templates within DocPad
 - [pygments](/plugin/pygments/) - Adds [Pygments](http://pygments.org) syntax highlighting to code snippets
 - [raw](/plugin/raw) - Copies all files in the `/raw` directory to `/out` without going through DocPad's generation process.
 Useful for files that cause out of memory/speed issues when placed in `/static` directory.
+- [copy](https://github.com/almero-digital-marketing/docpad-plugin-copy) - Alternative to raw pluging with performace optimizations.
+Copies all files in the `/raw` directory to `/out` without going through DocPad's generation process.
+Useful for files that cause out of memory/speed issues when placed in `/static` directory.
 - [react](https://github.com/chrishale/docpad-plugin-react) - Renders markup for [React](http://facebook.github.io/react/) Components
 - [redirector](https://github.com/nfriedly/docpad-plugin-redirector) - Creats redirects (301 or meta-refresh) via configuration.
 - [related](/plugin/related/) - Scans your documents `tags: 'tag1', 'tag2'` metadata to produce a listing of related documents